 Take good care of your furry friends with a low-cost Rabies Prevention Clinic sponsored by Hanover County Animal Control Saturday, Oct.
 29, from 9 a.m. to noon at Western Hanover Church, 16050 Mountain Road.
 Rabies shots are available for both cats and dogs.
 Cost is $8 per animal.
 For more info, call (804) 365-6485.

 Don’t miss the fun of Trunk or Treat at Berea Baptist Church Monday, Oct.
 31, from 6 to 8 p.m.
 Bring the kids out for a great evening of games, candy and treats, barbecue, hot dogs, and popcorn.
 The event is free.
 Prepare to be treated.
 You gotta “boo” there!
 The church is located at the corner of Ashland and Pouncey Tract roads.

-First Friday Films plays the library Friday, May 6, at 4:30 p.m.
-What’s better than a free full-length feature flick on the branch’s big screen, complete with popcorn, snacks and soft drinks, all courtesy of the Friends of the Rockville Library?
-Nothing that I can think of!
-Call the branch for the film’s title.
+The Cochrane Rockville Library presents First Friday Films Friday, Nov.
+4, at 4:30 p.m.
+Catch a full-length family feature, popcorn, snacks and soft drinks, all courtesy of the Friends of the Rockville Library.
+Call the branch at (804) 749-3146 for the film’s title.

-Share your news with Rockville in this space.
-Send news and events to email@example.com to see it here.
+Got news?
+Rockville wants to hear it!
+Send news and events, preferably two weeks in advance, to email@example.com to see it here.
 Have a wonderful week!